guettli/programming-guidelines/README.md

 Creating a test system via code looks complicated at first, but it helps you to create reliable, reproducible systems.
 This makes you faster in the long run.

+### Don't check for counts in unittests.

+> AssertionError: 8 != 9

+That's a useless error message.

+You have absolutely no clue if a test fails with a message like this.

+It is much more useful to compare a list of strings.

 ### This is untestable code

 If you are new to software testing, then you might think ... "some parts